• Courses

 Click the black triangle to expand.
 This is the list of all the dataLayer.push that occurred on a page.

 Choose the one that says gtm.click (if you are working now with the All Element Clicks trigger).
 If you’re working with the Just Links trigger, the event’s name is gtm.linkClick.
-Form Submission event name is gtm.formSubmit.
+The Form Submission event name is gtm.formSubmit.
 Element Visibility event’s name is gtm.elementVisibility.

 Seeing many gtm.click events?
 That’s because you clicked many elements on a page.
 If you want to check a particular event that you also see in the GTM debug mode, take a closer look at the number.
 In the GTM preview and debug mode that number will be larger by 1.
 At least that’s how usually things work if developers are not doing some nasty modifications to the dataLayer.